Consciousness and memory

 ----------------------

-Sentient life (e.g. human beings) can be solitary or societal, terrestrial or extraterrestrial (i.e., universal).
-We can live alone in a cave, or in a house with others.
+Sentient life (e.g. human beings, animals, aliens) can be solitary or societal, terrestrial or extraterrestrial (i.e., universal).
+We of earth can live alone in a cave, or in a house with others.
 We can look around at the dirt and the buildings upon it, or at the stars in the night sky and infinity beyond.
 We can meditate with an empty mind, or fill it with the chaos of everyday life.
 At any point in time we can experience none, part, or all of the above.
 We can be happy, sad, indifferent.
 This roller coaster ride is normal, due to the fact that we are conscious beings with free will.
 Everything derives from that, is connected to that.
 It is not only the meaning of life, but the reason of, and for, life.
 We have no control, but at the same time are in complete control.
 "Impossible!" you say.
 But true.
 So what is my point here?

 I am in a quandary.
 I work hard to control my life, to deal with events rationally, and to be either at peace or happy; to minimise stress and remain healthy so that I can be alert, mindful and useful.
 But...... as I write this I am none of that.
 I am stressed, I am deeply sad, and my life teeters on the edge of chaos - physically, financially, emotionally and spiritually.
-I know this will pass, and I also know that it may come again, for ultimately that control I strive for is elusive and ephemeral.
+I know this will pass, and I also know that it will return, for ultimately that control I strive for is elusive and ephemeral.
 Why?
 Because it is not just up to me.
 It can be reliant on those around me, the people I love, and the world beyond.
 It may even be predetermined.
 By whom?
 That I do not know.
 But, for example, the weather can cause chaos in one's life; political events can be uplifting or upsetting; love can waiver, disappear, or flood the senses.
-Perhaps my whole life cycle - the linear time of earth from birth to death, and that before and after - has been planned and was occurring as it was meant to be.
+Perhaps my whole life cycle - the linear time on earth from birth to death, and that before and after - has been planned and was occurring as it was meant to be.
 Like I mentioned above, life can be all or nothing and everything in between.
 Some much for control....

 Yet within these two paragraphs is everything - my past, present and future.
-I know this, because it has taken 68 years of my present life to get to this point in the development of my individual, eternal consciousness, and that development has, over the past two years, allowed me to think deeply and arrive at my present state of being.
+I know this, because it has taken 68 years of my present life to get to this point in the development of my individual, eternal consciousness, and that development has, over the past two years, allowed me to think deeply and arrive at my present state of being and understanding.
 That state gives me confidence in what I believe, and in what I write.
 It allows me to accept that dichotomy of free will / lack of control, and puts me in a state where I am happy about facing the end of this life and moving on to the next, and the next after that, perhaps ad infinitum.

 -------------------